Or the only option to get there is flying yo Yangun?

 There is a crossing from Mae Sai on the far northern Thai/ Myanmar border but you're only allowed to travel some 30km from the checkpoint and only up to 2 days (from memory).
 This is a special zone that allows tourists to 'taste' Myanmar.
 There's a similar crossing at Tha Sai Luat on the western Thai/ Myanmar border too - with the same limitations.

 I don't believe there is a crossing that tourists can use.
 There are some crossing between Thailand and Myanmar, but you can only go for a few days and within a certain region in Myanmar.
-Please check www.crossborder.info - a wiki we're trying to fill with usefull info on border crossings! over 2 years ago
+Please check www.crossborder.info - a wiki we're trying to fill with usefull info on border crossings! about 4 years ago